Launch of JEiE Special Issue on Early Childhood Development in Emergencies

-Marking the launch of JEiE’s special issue on early childhood development in emergencies, contributing authors, issue editors, and guest speakers will highlight efforts to address the needs of young children and families living in humanitarian situations, and what we have learned from these efforts.
+Marking the launch of JEiE’s special issue on early childhood development in emergencies, contributing authors, issue editors, and guest speakers highlighted efforts to address the needs of young children and families living in humanitarian situations, and what we have learned from these efforts.
 The articles featured in this publication examine ECD from multiple angles: education, child protection, health and nutrition, mental health and psychosocial support, and responsive caregiving.

 - Heddy Lahmann, Senior Managing Editor, Journal on Education in Emergencies & International Education, New York University

 - Dana Burde, Associate Professor and Director, International Education, New York University, & Editor-in-Chief, Journal on Education in Emergencies

 - Jessica Hjarrand, Global Programme Manager - Early Childhood Development, Education in Emergencies, Porticus Foundation & representative for Moving Minds Alliance